 Fun, active and engaging.
 These are the essential elements of this carefully researched family trip exploring the diverse attractions and landscapes from Rome to the famed Amalfi Coast.
-Packed full of activities to enrapture the whole family you'll soon find that those electronic devices will become redundant as the kids swap them for even more interactive ideas like making the perfect Neapolitan pizza, tasting the best Gelato, cycling along the ancient Via Appia in Rome, hiking to the top of the Mount Vesuvius volcano, swimming at the beach in Positano and taking a boat to the beautiful island of Capri, to name just a few.
+Packed full of activities to enrapture the whole family you'll soon find that those electronic devices will become redundant as the kids swap them for even more interactive ideas like making the perfect Neapolitan pizza, tasting the best gelato, cycling along the ancient Via Appia in Rome, hiking to the top of the Mount Vesuvius volcano, swimming at the beach in Positano and taking a boat to the beautiful island of Capri, to name just a few.
 In the company of an expert local guide, your family will explore the hidden treasures in Rome, visit a ceramics workshop, a paper museum and enjoy a typical southern Italian lunch at a family run vineyard.
-Surrounded by verdant forests and with sweeping views of the Mediterranean, your base at Agerola is the ideal location to explore the many natural highlights of the Amalfi Coast.
+Surrounded by verdant forests and with sweeping views of the Mediterranean, your base at Minori is the ideal location to explore the many natural highlights of the Amalfi Coast.
 In between walks and the scheduled activities, take time out to relax and enjoy the fine hospitality, a dip in the sea and sample the delicious local cuisine.

 INTRODUCTORY – GRADE 1

 This trip includes introductory grade walks along paths that are well defined and clearly marked and sometimes paved.
 There are some steep hills (Amalfi and climbing Mt Vesuvius) but they are not long with most walks less than 3 hours.
 A reasonable level of fitness is required.
 As with all of our trips it is important that you are well prepared.
 We suggest that you undertake regular exercise – swimming, cycling, and jogging, two to three times a week for three months prior to your departure.